dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 ## Stage 1.
 Specify regions of interest (ROI).

-This stage begins with how to specify a ROI for a variety of sources, including image files, videos, or buffers of other applications.
+This phase begins with how to specify a ROI from a variety of sources, including image files, videos, or buffers of other applications.
 A ROI in DLR consists two parts generally: reference region and text area.
-A reference region could be specified by three ways now:
+A reference region could be:
-- set by absolute or relative coordinates directly
+- An predefined region with absolute or relative coordinates known in advance
-- set by barcode region which detected by DBR
+- A barcode region which detected by [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/?urlsource=navigation)
-- set by predetect region according background colour, foreground colour etc.
+- A predetect region according background colour, foreground colour etc.

 A text area is specified by percentage coordinates relative to the reference region.
 Their relationship is shown in the figure below.
 <div align="center">